 For more information, please call Dianne at (818) 445-2390.

 Crescenta Valley United Methodist Church Cultural Hall, 2700 Montrose Ave. in Montrose.

-NEW EXHIBIT AT BOLTON HALL
+CHASING HISTORY AT BOLTON HALL

 Bolton Hall Museum, 10110 Commerce Ave., Tujunga

 Bolton Hall Museum celebrates July’s full moon with a special evening event on July 27 starting at 6 p.m. and lasting until midnight.
 Visitors are encouraged to arrive any time during the evening and stay as long as they like to enjoy moon games, music, videos, treats, history and telescopic full moon viewing.

 This event is family-friendly, free, open to the public and everyone is welcome.